JoeyAndres/lamport-hash/README.md

 ?>
 ```

-* Insert user data.

 ## Todo:

 1. Make an adapter for hashing algorithm.
 Currently, only md5 is allowed.
 2. Allow password change in any _n_.
 Currently, password change is allowed,
 only when _n = 1_.
-3. **Urgent:** Implement a way to insert a user data from client.
-Just
-realized that I currently mannually insert from Database Layer.

 [seq-diag]: https://github.com/JoeyAndres/lamport-hash/blob/master/lamport-hash-sequence-diagram.png "Lamport's Hash Sequence Diagram"